Alderney travel guide

 Then there's the history.
 Alderney has some 5,000 years of it, seen in the dolmens and megaliths that still remain, as well as constructions dating back to the island's Norman takeover, which predated the Norman Conquest of Britain by more than a century.

 Accommodation ranges from converted stately homes, quaint guesthouses, or one of two stunning battlements, Fort Corblets and Fort Clonque.
 Camping is also popular, especially at the campsite on Saye Beach near windswept sand dunes.

 The third largest of the Channel Islands, Alderney is less than 6km long (3.5 miles), meaning you can get to grips with most of the island in a couple of days.
 Compared to the British mainland, the weather is generally pleasant, so you can spend the rest of your visit taking it easy, while trying the exceptional seafood in many traditional pubs and restaurants.

 237.9 per sq km.

 Self-governing British Crown Dependency.
 Part of the Bailiwick of Guernsey.

 HM Queen Elizabeth II since 1952, represented locally by Lieutenant Governor Ian Corder since 2016.

-States of Alderney President Mr Stuart Trought since 2011.
+States of Alderney President William Tate since 2019.